-Starting at 2:15 p.m.
-MPH graduates will line up on Cross Campus.
+Starting at 2:40 p.m. on Monday, May 20th, MPH graduates will be asked to arrive at Woolsey Hall and take their assigned seat.
+Seat assignments will be sent to students in advance of the ceremony.
+If you need to reconfirm your seat number, please see a YSPH staff member at Woolsey Hall for assistance.
 The procession will be led by Dean Vermund, Dr. Mary Bassett (our Commencement speaker), the faculty marshal, the faculty, followed by the line of graduates.
 The ceremony will begin at 3:00 pm and will consist of welcoming remarks by Dean Vermund, addresses by our guest speaker and our student speaker, the presentation of awards, and the presentation of individual diplomas.
 The ceremony generally lasts just over an hour and a half.
 Tickets are not required.

 If your thesis is not complete by May 1, 2019, you will be considered thesis pending and will not be allowed to participate in graduation.
 In order for your thesis to be considered “complete” both readers must submit their final grade by May 1, 2019 at 5:00 pm and you must submit your thesis electronically (details to follow) by May 1, 2019 at 5:00 pm.